SB-167

 Plain Language

 Developers must submit comprehensive documentation about each automated decision system to the Attorney General, in a form the AG prescribes.
-The required information covers foreseeable uses and misuses, system purpose and benefits, training data summaries, known limitations and discrimination risks, mitigation measures taken, pre-deployment evaluation methods, data governance measures, usage and monitoring guidance, and any additional documentation deployers need for compliance.
-Developers may make reasonable trade-secret redactions under § 10-16-2(f) but must notify the AG and provide a basis for the redaction, and may not redact information deployers need for their own compliance obligations.
+The required documentation covers foreseeable uses and misuses, system purpose and benefits, training data summaries, known discrimination risks and mitigation measures, pre-deployment evaluation methodology, data governance measures, usage and monitoring instructions, and any other information deployers need for compliance.
+Trade secret redactions are permitted under § 10-16-2(f) but not where the information is necessary for deployer compliance.

 Statutory Text